Offshore Wind & the Environment

 Was construction work occurring at the time?

-Yes.
-The dead humpback whale washed up on Block Island's southern beach several days later.
+A dead humpback whale washed up on Block Island's southern beach several days later.
 NOAA kept the incident from the public.
 We filed a Freedom of Information Act (FOIA) to obtain the police report that verified the death.

 Can endangered whales survive offshore wind?